brisa-build/brisa/docs/03-components-details/05-external-libraries.md

 </div>
 ```

+This approach allows seamless integration of web components within your server components, maintaining a clean and concise code structure.

 > [!NOTE]
-> This approach allows seamless integration of web components within your server components, maintaining a clean and concise code structure.
+> This dynamic loading approach allows seamless integration of web components within your server components, optimizing the performance by loading only the necessary libraries when they are required.

+**Note for Developers:** The web components specified in `web-components/_integrations` will be dynamically included in the client-side code only when they are used on a particular page.
+This behavior ensures optimal loading, preventing unnecessary libraries from being carried until they are explicitly required by the page.